So Sad: Vigil Held For Jaslyn Adams, The 7-Year-Old Fatally Shot Six Times Outside Chicago McDonald’s

 Even as Black people basked in a moment of relief and hope after Derek Chauvin was convicted on all charges in the murder of George Floyd, hearts were still heavy this week with the news of a Chicago shooting.

 Jaslyn Adams was in a car with her father Jontae Adams at a McDonald’s drive-thru Sunday at approximately 4:20 p.m. when their car was riddled with bullets, with an estimated 50 gunshots fired.
 Jaslyn, 7, was hit six times.
-Her father was also shot and remains in the hospital in serious condition.
+Her father was also shot.

 The Chicago Sun-Times reports that authorities believe the shooting was gang-related and less than three hours later, two people were shot in their car at a Popeyes in Humboldt Park, reportedly in a connected instance of violence.